esa/torchquad/docs/source/tutorial.rst

 .. image:: torchquad_tutorial_figure.png

-Let’s define the integration domain now and initialize the integrator - let’s start with the trapezoid rule.
+Let’s define the integration domain, set the precision to double, and initialize the integrator - let’s start with the trapezoid rule.

 .. code:: ipython3

     # Integration domain is always a list of lists to allow arbitrary dimensionality.
     integration_domain = [[0, 2]]
+    set_precision('double')
     tp = Trapezoid()  # Initialize a trapezoid solver

 Now we are all set to compute the integral.
 Let’s try it with just 101 sample points for now.